-The purpose of the Qualifying Exam is to assess some of the attributes expected of a successful PhD student, including:
+The Qualifying Exam assesses some attributes expected of a successful PhD student, including:

-- to determine the student's ability to review, synthesize and apply fundamental concepts; - to determine the creative and technical potential of the student to solve open-ended and challenging problems; - · to determine the student's technical communication skills.
+- · ability to review, synthesize and apply fundamental concepts; - creative and technical potential of the student to solve open-ended and challenging problems; - · technical communication skills.

 A written exam not to exceed 4.5 hours will be administered which will be divided into no more than five topical areas related to the research division, with topics announced in advance of the exam.
-The students will choose three topical areas to answer.
-Research divisions are encouraged to choose topical areas that relate to foundational undergraduate material linked to material in the core graduate courses required by that research division.
-Upon completion of the written exam, students will choose one paper out of a list of papers established by the research division faculty.
-Students will be given two weeks to write a two-page critical review of the paper which discusses possible extensions of the research.
+Research divisions will choose topical areas related to foundational undergraduate material and material in the core graduate courses required by that research division.
+Students, in consultation with faculty advisors, will choose three topical areas.

 Students, with a satisfactory performance on the written exam, will participate in an oral exam not to exceed two hours.
-The oral exam will be conducted by the qualifying exam committee and the student's Advisor.
+The oral exam will be conducted by the qualifying exam committee and the student's advisor.
 The research division will specify the format of the exam in advance of the exam.